Check Out Whatโ€™s In Our CSA Shares This Week

 Meet Our Farm Team

 Dreaming Out Loud operates two farms, The Farm at Fort Stanton and The Farm At Kelly Miller.
-They are both an urban farm dedicated to growing thousands of pounds of fresh, nutritious food each year and redistributing it back into our community.
+They are both urban farms dedicated to growing thousands of pounds of fresh, nutritious food each year and redistributing it back into our community.
 Beyond food production, we serve as a hub for agricultural workshops, workdays, and hands-on learning opportunities that educate aspiring farmers and community members.
 Through sustainable growing practices and shared knowledge, we strengthen local food systems and build pathways for community led agriculture.

 Our Farm Team Comprises of: